 Stephanie Kurin (M.A.
 2006) examined the teaching and learning of writing in a home-school context in her semi-autobiographical thesis, "A Survey of Homeschool English Curricula from the Perspective of a Homeschool Graduate and Composition Instructor, Stephanie now teaches composition as an adjunct instructor at Ball State University.

-Emily Pioszak (M.A., 2005), whose pedagogical thesis was titled “Ecocomposition: Principles into Practice,” has remained at Central Michigan University to teach Freshman Composition using the approach presented in her thesis.
+Emily Pioszak (M.A., 2005), whose pedagogical thesis was titled “Ecocomposition: Principles into Practice,” has remained at Central Michigan University to teach Freshman Composition and Intermediate composition using the approach presented in her thesis.
 She is a Lecturer III.

-Mary Rosalez (M.A., 2005) wrote a creative nonfiction thesis entitled “Fat Chance: Living in an Unacceptable Body.”
-She is teaching rhetoric and literature at Alma College and began pursuing a doctorate at Michigan State University.
+Mary (Rosalez) Wendt (M.A., 2005) wrote a creative nonfiction thesis entitled “Fat Chance: Living in an Unacceptable Body.”
+She taught teaching rhetoric and literature at Alma College and completed a doctorate at Michigan State University.
 She returned to CMU as a post-doc in 2011 and is now a Lecturer II.

-Sarah Buckley (M.A., 2005) is social media coordinator and the editor of the newsletter for the College of Humanities and Social & Behavioral Sciences here at CMU.
+Sarah Buckley (M.A., 2005) is the Communications Coordinator for the College of Humanities and Social & Behavioral Sciences here at CMU.
 For her thesis project, she developed The Newsletter Handbook for future editors, a handbook that contains information on all aspects of publishing the CHSBS newsletter.
 Sarah also manages the CHSBS Web site and develops marketing materials and publications for the college.

 Jon Edwards (M.A., 2003) focused on rhetorical theory, media applications, and popular culture.
 His thesis, "Crosses at the Mouth of Hell: Christian Language and Symbols in Buffy the Vampire Slayer," examined the presentation of religious groups and ideas in popular television and the culturally transformative power of myth creation in the popular consciousness.
 Jon is currently enrolled as a Ph.D. student, concentrating in rhetoric and media/cultural studies, at Northwestern University.